Darren Ambrose: Birmingham City

 Birmingham City signed Ambrose for an undisclosed fee in the region of £250,000 on a two-year contract on 13 July 2012.
 He scored on his competitive debut for the club in their 5–1 League Cup win over Barnet on 14 August, and kept his place for the opening match of the 2012–13 league season in a 1–1 draw with his former club Charlton.
 Ambrose labelled his contribution to a poor team display during a 5–0 home defeat by Barnsley in September as "the worst performance of my career".
 After assisting five goals in five games, a series of niggling injuries, including a sickness bug and a problematic knee, kept Ambrose out of contention.
 Following the defeat to Barnsley, he made just two further appearances all season.

-After a disrupted first season with Birmingham, Ambrose looked to push on in his second season, however, just two appearances in the first team followed, before being allowed to leave on loan for Greek Superleague club Apollon Smyrni, managed by Lawrie Sanchez.
+After a disrupted first season with Birmingham, Ambrose looked to push on in his second season, however, just two appearances in the first team followed, before being allowed to leave on loan for Greek Super League club Apollon Smyrnis, managed by Lawrie Sanchez.

-Apollon Smyrni loan
+Apollon Smyrnis loan

-Ambrose joined Athens-based Superleague club Apollon Smyrni on loan until the end of the season on 14 January 2014.
-He made his debut on 19 January in Apollon's 2–1 home defeat by Asteras Tripoli.
+Ambrose joined Athens-based Super league club Apollon Smyrnis on loan until the end of the season on 14 January 2014.
+He made his debut on 19 January in Apollon's 2–1 home defeat by Asteras Tripolis.
 He scored his first goal for the club on 5 February in their 1–1 draw at Levadiakos with a late equaliser.
 He also netted in 2–1 defeats to Panetolikos and Panionios before scoring a brace in a 3–1 home win over Platanias on 9 March before rounding off his scoring in a 3–1 defeat by Panathinaikos on 22 March.
 He made a total of eleven appearances in Greece, scoring six times.

 Return to Ipswich Town

-Ambrose was released by Birmingham at the end of the 2013–14 season, after a successful loan spell at Apollon Smyrni despite the side being relegated from the Greek Superleague.
+Ambrose was released by Birmingham at the end of the 2013–14 season, after a successful loan spell at Apollon Smyrnis despite the side being relegated from the Greek Super League.
 He began training with League One club Colchester United in July 2014, including playing in a pre-season friendly against his former club Ipswich Town.

 Ambrose began training with his former side Ipswich through August 2014 and featured twice for the club's under-21 side.
 On 11 September 2014, Ambrose signed a contract until January 2015 with the club, becoming one of five players to have had three or more spells at the club, joining John Wark, Tommy Miller, Richard Wright and Daryl Murphy.
 He made his third debut on 22 September as he helped Ipswich to a 2–1 win away at Wigan Athletic.
 He scored one goal during his stint with Ipswich, earning the club an FA Cup third round replay against Southampton after drawing 1–1 at St Mary's Stadium on 4 January 2015.
 Ambrose played just eight games for Ipswich across the 2014–15 season, and he remained with the club over the summer of 2015 with the intention of earning a new contract.